somtooo/ChitSlip/README.md

 <a href="https://goreportcard.com/report/github.com/stellar/go"><img alt="Go Report Card" src="https://goreportcard.com/badge/github.com/stellar/go" /></a>
 </p>

-This repo is the home for all of the public Go code produced by the [Stellar Development Foundation].
+This repo contains the various microservices that makes up Stephen Grider Ticketing App which was originally developed with typescript but now Re-Written in Go.
+[Beat All Tech].

-This repo contains various tools and services that you can use and deploy, as well as the SDK you can use to develop applications that integrate with the Stellar network.
+Using this Repo beginners to the Go programming language can learn how to develop microserice applications in Go.